Antique Anvils

 tools, forging, casting or with other iron products produced

-them as advertising or as giveaways / paperweights for their customers.
-These are
+small anvils as advertising or as giveaways / paperweights for their customers.
+Some are very detailed and well done.

 Some of these early anvils were made of the material that the company produced, like